At Holland Park School we are proud to acknowledge that

 - develop the ability to function as contributing members of co-operative groups and the capacity to develop self-respect;

-- appreciate human achievements in art, music, science and literature.
+- appreciate human achievements in art, music, science and English.

 All children are offered a broad and balanced curriculum.
 In planning all programmes of work we will be directed by the requirements of the National Curriculum and will relate these to the wide range of ability, the physical, social and emotional development of the children and the need to develop thinking skills.
 With the development of the primary strategy, we are committed to achievement through Excellence in Teaching and Enjoyment of Learning.

-Competence in literacy, numeracy and scientific method is at the core of the National Curriculum.
+Competence in English, maths and scientific method is at the core of the National Curriculum.
 The wide variety of other subjects includes History, Geography, Technology, R.E., Art, Music, Modern Foreign Languages and P.E. and Games.
-Information Technology is an integral part of the curriculum.
+Computing is an integral part of the curriculum.

-In Mathematics, concepts are developed using the Renewed Primary Strategy for Numeracy.
-The work is structured to include whole class work followed by group activities so progress is at the level of the child’s understanding.
-A range of published schemes is available and used at the discretion of the teacher to develop confidence, interest and a sound understanding of relevant skills.
+In Maths, the work is structured to include whole class work followed by group activities so progress is at the level of the child’s understanding.
+A range of published schemes is available and used at the discretion of the teacher to develop fluency, reasoning and problem solving as well as confidence, interest and a sound understanding of relevant skills.

-The skills of listening, speaking, reading and writing are treated with equal importance in English.
-Teaching follows the Renewed Primary Strategy for Literacy and although at least one hour per day is designated to the teaching of English, this can be with a cross curricular focus.
+The skills of listening, speaking, reading and writing are treated with equal importance in English and at least one hour per day is designated to the teaching of English.
+This can be with a cross curricular focus.
 Reading is taught using a mix of whole word, phonics, context and picture cues.

 Parents are encouraged to share the pleasures of reading with their children.
 The children are presented with a guided choice of books which they are able to take home.
 Writing develops from the discussion of the children’s own experience and leads, in time, to writing for a variety of audiences and purposes.